Surviving the School Holidays with an Entitled Tween (and dealing with ungrateful children)

 - Have meals or mealtimes different to the rest of the family

 - Have someone else solve their problems for them

 - Unlimited funds for social activities

 When your tween acts entitled, it can be hard as a parent.
 I know I’ve had my fair share of battles with my own kids, particularly during the pre-teen years.
-So, how do we overcome the sense of entitlement and encourage the type of behaviour that makes your tween a delight to be around (instead of counting down the days till school goes back).
+So, how do we overcome the sense of entitlement and deal with ungrateful children?
+How to we encourage the type of behaviour that makes your tween a delight to be around (instead of counting down the days till school goes back).
 This comes back to some of the needs that all tweens and teens have, and how we can meet those needs.
 Here’s a few points you can use when you are struggling with it at home.

 1. Give them a sense of responsibility